Kshriva1/Robofriends/README.md

 This is a front end application built using react and redux.

-The application can be viewed here.
+The application can be viewed at https://robofriends-love.herokuapp.com/

 •	Implemented lifecycle hooks, fetch method and binding in react.
 •	Implemented redux actions, reducers, stores and providers.